 FINDING: The Residential Zone does not have any requirements for lot size.
-The proposed lots have street frontage orientation for access.
-Proposed Parcel 1 will be the only property not to contain existing development after the request has been approved.
-Parcel 1 will contain 1.20 acres, which is more than enough space and lot area to accommodate setbacks and lot coverage restrictions.
+The proposed parcels have street frontage orientation for access.
+No development is proposed or existing at this time.
 The request complies.

 C. Access.
 Each resulting or proposed lot or parcel shall abut upon a public street, other than an alley, for a width of at least 50 feet except as otherwise provided for in this Code (e.g., for townhomes).
 For lots fronting on a curvilinear street or cul-de-sac, the City may approve a reduced width, but in no case shall a width of less than 35 feet be approved.